Technology & Engineering

 Prerequisite: Minimum Grade of 85% in Introduction to Woodworking and be highly recommended by a teacher.

-Take the skills learned in Material Processing I (MPI) to the next level.
+Take the skills learned in Intro. to Woodworking to the next level.
 This course focuses on the art of woodworking using both new and traditional woodworking techniques to turn your knowledge of woodworking into a marketable skill.
 All aspects will be covered from identifying wood, reading drawings, safely operating and maintaining all tools and equipment, and much more.
 This course is a must have for those who are passionate about woodworking and who have an eye for detail.

 0728 MANUFACTURING